KittyPBoxx/Emerald-Ex-Map-Rando/README.md

         - Trainer Hill Enterance
     - Removed :
         - Seafloor cavern tide room with centre cave
+        - Seafloor cavern exit room
         - Most floors inside cave of origin
+        - Warps from drops
 - Progression Changes
     - Norman/Wattson completable out-of-order without causing softlock.
 (Badge order should still be possible in logic) <BR>
+    - Player starts with both mach bike and acro bike
     - Entering Normans gym unlocks left of Petalburg (even without doing the catch tutorial)
     - Delivering letter to steven in granite gave unlocks Slateport -> Mauville
-    - Waterfall can be obtained by talking to the Sootopolis Gym sign if Wallace is not there
+    - Waterfall can be obtained outside Sootopolis Gym any time
+    - Cave of origin enterance is not blocked
     - Sootopolis gym door always unlocked
     - Magma Emblem always available by talking to old couple on Mt Pyer (even after teams defeated)
-    - Dive is never needed in the progression logic (although it might speed things up)
+    - Dive is never needed in the progression logic (although it might speed things up and is always available from stevens house)
     - Rayquaza can be caught on first visit to Sky Pillar (No need to go back to Sootopolis)
+    - Kecleon on brige right of fortree (Route 120) can be removed from left or right
+    - Devon Corp f1, Tunnlers rest house and cable car bottom never blocked
 - Misc
     - Darkness is removed from all caves (but not Brawly's gym)
+    - Champion battle will not start without talking to him, allowing escape to be used from the menu

 - KNOWN GLITCHES
     - Overworld sprites breaking if certain legendaries like Rayquaza or Hoho are first in the party